Bausch + Lomb Cromorhinol 2% nasal spray

 Before each dose, blow your nose to clear your nostrils.

-If new symptoms appear, or if you have any doubts about the progress of your condition, do not hesitate to ask your pharmacist or consult your doctor.
+If new symptoms appear, if you have any doubts about the progress of your condition, do not hesitate to ask your pharmacist or consult your doctor.

 Method and route of administration

-Nasal use.
+Nasal route.

 1) Before use, remove the cap by pulling upwards.

-The spray is ready to use.
-2) When using for the first time, hold the bottle upright and squeeze the sprayer 2 or 3 times to prime the pump.
+2) When using for the first time, hold the bottle upright and press the sprayer 2 or 3 times to prime the pump

 4) Repeat the same operation in the other nostril.